Milton J. Nieuwsma: Writing career

 Nieuwsma started his writing career as a reporter for the Holland (Michigan) Evening Sentinel, while in high school.
 After graduating with an English degree from Hope College in 1963, he worked as a public information officer at Wayne State University in Detroit and hosted a weekly radio program, The Fifth Freedom, on WQRS-FM, a Detroit fine arts station.
 In the late 1970s, Nieuwsma began writing historical features and travel articles for the Chicago Tribune.
 In 1978, he received a master's degree from the University of Illinois Springfield.

 In 1994, while teaching journalism at Rutgers University in New Jersey, Nieuwsma met Tova Friedman, believed to be the youngest Auschwitz survivor, which inspired him to write Kinderlager.
 Friedman is one of three children featured in the book.
 In 2001 Kinderlager was selected by the Hogere Europese Beroepen Opleiding (Institute for Higher European Studies) in The Hague as one of the top 10 books written on the Holocaust.

 In 2005 the book was reissued under the title Surviving Auschwitz: Children of the Shoah as a companion to the PBS documentary which Nieuwsma wrote and co-produced.
 Released in 2005, the film received an Emmy Award from the Michigan chapter of the National Academy of Television Arts and Sciences for best historical documentary.
 The film also won a First Place Gold Camera Award at the International Film and Video Festival in Los Angeles.
 Today, Surviving Auschwitz is featured in many school-based Holocaust studies programs in the United States.

 Nieuwsma won a second Emmy in 2006 for writing and co-producing Defying Hitler, a documentary about a Jewish fighter in the Polish Resistance.

+In 2009, Hope College honored him with a Distinguished Alumni Award.

+In addition to his work on the Holocaust, Nieuwsma is the writer and creator of the PBS series Inventing America: Conversations with the Founders (released in 2016).
+He is also the author of Inventing America (a companion book to the PBS series), Miracle on Chestnut Street (2021), and Dateline: World--20 Dispatches from the Earth and One from Hell (2023).